• Skip to primary navigation

 Instructions

-• Heat an 8" non-stick skillet or crepe pan to medium and ladle out the crepes onto the skillet in ¼ c portions once heated fully.
+• Heat an 8" non-stick skillet or crepe pan to medium and ladle out the crepes onto the skillet in ¼ cup portions once heated fully.
 Roll the pan in a circular motion when pouring the crepe batter, so that the batter is dispersed quickly in a circular shape on the pan.

 • Allow the crepe to cook for about a minute on each side, use a rubber spatula to loosen the crepe edges to flip the crepe once the first side is done.
-Serve with sliced strawberries, whipped cream, powdered sugar, or syrup (if desired).
+Serve with sliced 2 cups strawberries, whipped cream, powdered sugar, or syrup (if desired).

 Nutrition